 Methylprednisolone is a drug used in a wide range of diseases characterized by inflammatory states.
-It is indicated in the case of endocrine disorders such as adrenal insufficiency (deficiency of three classes of hormones produced by the adrenal gland), inflammations of the thyroid gland, or hypercalcemia caused by neoplasms.
-Also used in the case of rheumatological diseases such as juvenile idiopathic arthritis, psoriatic arthritis, collagenopathies, and systemic lupus erythematosus.
+It is indicated in the case of endocrine disorders such as adrenal insufficiency (deficiency of three classes of hormones produced by the adrenal gland), inflammations of the thyroid gland, or hypercalcemia caused by neoplasms and also used in the case of rheumatological diseases such as juvenile idiopathic arthritis, psoriatic arthritis, collagenopathies, and systemic lupus erythematosus.
 It is also used in the therapy of lymphomas and leukemias, to induce diuresis in nephrotic syndrome (a disease characterized by renal damage) and in some diseases involving red blood cells such as hemolytic anemia and platelets such as immune thrombocytopenia.
-In this article, we describe what are the side effects of methylprednisolone steroid & others about methylprednisolone.
+In this article, we describe what the side effects of methylprednisolone Steroid & others about methylprednisolone are.
 Make Small Room Spacious

 The severity and frequency of side effects depend on the size of the dose and duration of use.

 Metabolism: sodium and water retention, negative nitrogen balance, edema, hypokalemic alkalosis, potassium loss, weight gain.